PracHub

 0

 You are evaluating a simple classifier that flags messages as spam.
-Based on historical data, you know the spam rate and the classifier’s performance (true positive and false positive rates).
-Compute the probability that a message is truly spam given it was flagged.
+From historical data you know the spam prevalence and the classifier's performance (true-positive and false-positive rates).
+A message has just been flagged.
+Compute the probability that it is actually spam.

 • Prior spam rate: 2% of all messages are spam.